CULTURAL ENGINEERING · PLACEMAKING · COFFEE STRATEGY · DESTINATION DEVELOPMENT

 Caffè Espresso & Victoriapassagen

 Opens in a derelict, drug-affected arcade in central Gothenburg.
-Transforms it into a destination.
+Brings it back as a destination.
 Co-founds Bar Centro, an Italian-style espresso bar.

 1996